Professor of English, Theatre, & Performance Studies

 She is the author or editor of four books: Ecstasy and the Demon (1993; 2nd ed.

 2006) traces the shift from modernist bodies to fascist bodies in the works of Mary Wigman, Germany's leading dancer between the two world wars.
 Modern Dance, Negro Dance: Race in Motion (2004) explores changing relations between modern dancers and African-American concert dancers in New York City from the Red Decade of the 1930s to the Red Scare of the 1950s.
 Danses noires/blanche Amérique (2008), the catalogue for an exhibit she curated at the Centre national de la danse in Paris, narrates the history of African-American theatre dance in the U.S. from the era of Plessy v Ferguson to the election of Barack Obama.
 New German Dance Studies (2012) is a coedited anthology that surveys new research by scholars inside and outside Germany since the fall of the Berlin Wall.
-Currently Professor Manning is serving as Principal Investigator for a Mellon-funded project on Dance Studies in/as the Humanities and as dramaturge for Reggie Wilson's new work scheduled to premiere at the Brooklyn Academy of Music in fall 2013.
+Currently Professor Manning is serving as Principal Investigator for a Mellon-funded project on Dance Studies in/as the Humanities.
+She recently completed a three-year project serving as dramaturge for Reggie Wilson's Moses(es), premiered in 2013, and has written extensively on the project for TDR: A Journal of Performance Studies.

 Manning received her B.A. from Harvard in 1978, where she pursued a student-designed major in dance studies, and her Ph.D. from Columbia in 1987, where she worked under the auspices of a cross-departmental program between English and Theatre.
-She has received research and writing grants from the German Academic Exchange Service (DAAD), Whiting Foundation, Mellon Foundation, and the National Endowment for the Humanities.
+She has received research and writing grants from the German Academic Exchange Service (DAAD), Whiting Foundation, Mellon Foundation, National Endowment for the Humanities, and the International Research Center in Berlin.
 Her books have won awards from the Dance Perspectives Foundation and the Congress on Research in Dance, and she received a Studs Terkel Award in 2006 from the Illinois Humanities Council for her outreach to the local dance and arts community.
+In 2013 she received a career-achievement award for outstanding research from the Congress on Research in Dance.

 From 2005 to 2008 Manning served as president of the Society of Dance History Scholars, and in this capacity she also served as a delegate to the American Council of Learned Societies from 2004 to 2008.